 Over the past 25 years, congressional initiatives have promoted cooperative research and development among industry, universities, and the federal R&D establishment.
 This is evident in legislation creating technology transfer mechanisms as well as in support for the Advanced Technology Program (ATP) and the Manufacturing Extension Partnership (MEP) at the National Institute of Standards and Technology (NIST).
 However, many of these activities were revisited beginning in the 104th Congress given the Republican majority's statements in favor of indirect measures such as tax policies, intellectual property rights, and antitrust laws to promote technology development; increased government support for basic research; and decreased direct federal funding for private sector technology initiatives.
 Although none of the cooperative programs have been terminated, several were funded at reduced levels.
-Since FY2000, the original appropriation bills passed by the House contained no support for ATP and in FY2004 MEP financing decreased 63% from the previous fiscal year.
-However, the FY2005 Omnibus Appropriations Act (P.L.
-108-447) restored funding to MEP to fund existing centers.
-The legislation financed MEP at \$107.5 million and ATP at \$136.5 million (after a mandated 0.8% across the board rescission and a 0.54% rescission from the Commerce, Justice, State discretionary accounts).
-Also passed by the 108th Congress, the CREATE Act, P.L.
-108-453, made changes in patent law to promote cooperative research among industry, government, and academia.
-P.L.
-108-311 extended the research tax credit through December 31, 2005.
-In the 109th Congress, H.R.
-250, introduced January 6, 2005 and reported to the House, amended, on May 23, 2003, establishes several new manufacturing technology programs for small and medium-sized firms.
-S. 296 would authorize appropriations for MEP through FY2008, including \$115 million for FY2006.
-The Administration's FY2006 budget request proposes \$46.8 million for the Manufacturing Extension Partnership and no funding for the Advanced Technology Program.
-Several bills, including H.R.
-1454 and H.R.
-1736, would make the research and experimentation tax credit permanent.
-S. 1020 would extend the credit through the end of 2007.
+The Administration's FY2006 budget proposed \$46.8 million for MEP and no funding for ATP.
+H.R.
+2862, the FY2005 Science, State, Justice, and Commerce appropriations bill, as originally passed by the House, would have provided \$106 million for MEP but did not support ATP.
+The version of H.R.
+2862 initially passed by the Senate, funded MEP at \$106 million and provided \$140 million for ATP.
+The final FY2006 appropriation legislation, P.L.
+109-108, financed MEP at \$97.6 million and ATP at \$79 million (after mandated rescissions).
+For FY2007, the Administration has requested \$46.3 million for MEP but no funding for ATP.
+The President also announced the "American Competitiveness Initiative" in the 2006 State of the Union Address which involves several innovation-related activities including making the research and experimentation tax credit permanent, increased basic research funding, and improved math and science education.
+Various bills, including H.R.
+4654, S. 2109, S. 2199, and S. 2720, also would make the research and experimentation tax credit permanent.
+H.R.
+250, passed by the House on September 21, 2005, establishes several new manufacturing technology programs for small and medium-sized firms, as does S. 2134.
+H.R.
+3331 would create and authorize funding for a grant program in the National Science Foundation to assist universities in promoting the application of new inventions developed within their institutions.
+S. 1581 and S. 2198 provide financing and other assistance for the development of science parks.
+The National Innovation Act (S. 2109, S. 2390, and H.R.
+4654) has several provisions to promote innovation including the establishment of a President's Council on Innovation, innovation acceleration grants, and programs for regional economic development.
+Similar measures are contained in S. 2802, the American Innovation and Competitiveness Act.